exercism/javascript/concepts/regular-expressions/about.md

 ### Replace

-The [replace()][mdn-regex-replace] method in JavaScript allows us to search for a value within a given string, and replacing it with a desired new value.
+The [replace()][mdn-regex-replace] method in JavaScript allows us to search for a value within a given string, and replace it with a new value.

 ```javascript
 string.replace(searchValue, newValue);